-Dinosaur information sites: Unfortunately, a lot of these are becoming legacy
+Dinosaur information sites: Unfortunately, a lot of the sites I used to link to

 DML, Wikipedia, and, well, this site.
 Of course, it was always true that